This is the mother load of Star Wars themed party ideas! There’s food ideas, decorations and a fun star wars party game with pool noodle light sabers.

-My nephew turned five last week and he requested a Star Wars themed birthday party.
-I know almost nothing about Star Wars, but I was eager to jump on board anyway.
-I love a good party, and like I mentioned here, most of my husband’s family is kind of obsessed with Star Wars, so I’m slowly picking up on everything.
+When my nephew turned five, he requested a Star Wars themed party.
+I knew almost nothing about Star Wars, but I was eager to jump on board help throw this party anyway.
+My husband’s family is obsessed with Star Wars, so I’m slowly learning all the references and details.
 By our 50th anniversary, I’m sure I’ll be an expert.
-Maybe my sis-in-law and I went overboard?
+Maybe my sister and I went overboard planning this party.
 Okay, yes, we did.
-We had fun making everything though, and the party was a blast so it was more than worth it.
+We had fun making everything though, and it was a blast, so it was more than worth it.

 Isn’t that silver sugar pretty?
 We tried drawing on it with black frosting but it was kind of a mess, and they were so nice just like that.
 So, take our word for it, they’re Death Stars.

 Yoda’s ears were made out of mini marshmallow.

 These pretzels dipped in candy melt were the easiest to make, and a total hit!